 Dental Assessment: A limited clinical exam.
-Used to find possible signs of oral or other diseases.
-Also looks for malformation or injury, Also used to refer you to another dentist for diagnosis and treatment.
+Used to find possible signs of disease.
+Also looks for malformation or injury.
+Also used to refer you to another dentist for diagnosis and treatment.

 Dental Care Professional: A dentist, dental hygienist, dental assistant, or any other individual who is licensed or certified as required by a state and is performing dental services within the scope of that license or certification.